Losing Weight With Lipedema:

 Selenium, Butchers Broom, and Black Seed have been shown to improve lymphatic flow.
 According to the Journal of Alternative and Integrative Medicine, selenium and butchers broom were shown to improve pain and swelling for those suffering with Lipedema.
 According to greenmedinfo.com, black seed is “the cure for everything, except for death.”
 Black seed is anti-inflammatory, analgesic (painkiller), and antioxidant, among other factors.
 Black Seed comes in capsule form, oil, and seeds.
 It depends on how the individual wants to take it.
 The use of these supplements have been beneficial to those suffering from Lipedema.

-Ladies and gentlemen, these are the ten best fitness and nutrition advice to control Lipedema and lose weight in the process.
+Ladies and gentlemen, these are the ten best fitness and nutrition tips to control Lipedema and lose weight in the process.

 Have you tried any of the above mentioned or have any of your own tips?
 Comment below.